 Shoulder joint replacement is a surgical procedure that replaces damaged bone surfaces with artificial humeral and glenoid components to relieve pain and improve functional ability in the shoulder joint.

 It can be performed by a traditional open approach or through a minimally invasive approach.
 The incision of a minimally invasive shoulder joint replacement is about 5 cm compared to 17 cm with the traditional approach.

-Dr. Okoroha has extensive training in minimally invasive shoulder joint replacement and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in minimally invasive shoulder joint replacement and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Indications for Minimally Invasive Shoulder Joint Replacement

 When conservative measures such as medications, injections, physical therapy, and activity changes do not help relieve pain from conditions such as arthritis, avascular necrosis, and humeral head fractures, then shoulder joint replacement is considered as a treatment option.

 The decision to perform shoulder replacement via the traditional approach or the minimally invasive approach depends on the pathology.
 Exposure of the glenoid is often difficult even when the incision is long as in the traditional approach.
 Therefore, if the pathology is such that more exposure to the joint is required for the surgical treatment then a traditional approach is preferred.

 The minimally invasive approach is generally preferred when the problem can be rectified by replacement of only the humeral head such as with the following conditions:

 - Shoulder arthritis with not much damage to the glenoid and with only small bone spurs